AmbroseNTK/Codeathon/README.md

 ## 3. What we have done at Solution Challenge 2020

 We have done some basic functions for the first reason at this time and we have already hosted it online for our community.
-For the first time we operating this platform, a lot student in our university have used it for posting challenge and solving challenge.
+For the first time operating this platform, a lot students in our university have used it for posting challenges and solving challenges.
 The first version of the platform still contains a lot disavantages, but we are keeping to move forward.

 ---